Prince Henry, Duke of Gloucester: Marriage and family

-When he returned from his trip to Japan in 1929, the affair with Markham ended.
-Her husband wanted a divorce and threatened to disclose Henry's private letters to his wife if he did not "take care of Beryl".
-The Duke and Beryl never met again, although she did write to him when he visited Kenya in 1950 with his wife, but he did not write back.
-Henry's solicitors paid out an annuity until her death in 1985.
+When Henry returned from his visit to Japan in 1929, his affair with Beryl Markham came to an end.
+Her husband sought a divorce and threatened to disclose Henry's private letters to his wife unless he was prepared to "take care of Beryl".
+Henry and Beryl did not meet again, although she wrote to him when he visited Kenya in 1950 with his wife; he did not reply.
+Henry's solicitors paid her an annuity until her death in 1985.

-After his tour of Australia and New Zealand, and pressured by his parents, Henry decided it was time to settle down and proposed to Lady Alice Montagu Douglas Scott, sister of one of Henry's best friends Lord William Montagu Douglas Scott.
-The proposal, wrote Lady Alice many years later, was not at all romantic as "it was not his way", instead he just "mumbled it as we were on a walk one day".
-They were married on 6 November 1935.
-The marriage was originally planned to take place at Westminster Abbey, but was moved to the more modest Private Chapel at Buckingham Palace due to the death of Lady Alice's father, the Duke of Buccleuch, on 19 October 1935, barely a fortnight before the wedding.
-After suffering two miscarriages, the Duchess of Gloucester gave birth to two sons:
+After his tour of Australia and New Zealand, and under pressure from his parents, Henry decided it was time to settle and proposed to Lady Alice Montagu Douglas Scott, sister of one of his closest friends, Lord William Montagu Douglas Scott.
+Alice later wrote that the proposal was not romantic, as "it was not his way", and that he simply "mumbled it as we were on a walk one day".
+The wedding had originally been planned for Westminster Abbey, but was moved to the Private Chapel at Buckingham Palace following the death of Alice's father, the Duke of Buccleuch, on 19 October 1935.
+After two miscarriages, Alice gave birth to two sons: